-Non-uniform Size Data Items and Set-up Costs.
-To handle non-uniform size data items, CGA continues to select data items in the order of their benefit per unit size until each node's memory is exceeded by the last data item cached.
-At the end of the above process, the CGA picks the better of the following two feasible solutions: (i) Each node caches only its last data item, (ii) Each node caches all the selected data items except the last.
-For (i) to be feasible, we assume that size of the largest data item in the system is less than the memory capacity of any node.
-It can be shown that above process yields a solution whose benefit is at least 1/4 of the optimal benefit.
-Our techniques can also be easily generalized to incorporate set-up costs of placing a cache at a node, by extending the benefit function appropriately.
-For the rest of the article, we assume arbitrary size data items.
+Non-uniform Size Data Items.
+To handle non-uniform size data items, at each stage, CGA selects a data item to cache at a node such that the (data item, node) pair has the maximum benefit per page at that stage.
+CGA continues to cache data items at nodes in the above manner until each node's memory is exceeded by the last data item cached.
+Let S be the solution obtained at the end of the above process.
+Now, CGA picks the better of the following two feasible solutions: (S_1) Each node caches only its last data item, (S_2) Each node caches all the selected data items except the last.
+For the above solutions to be feasible, we assume that size of the largest data item in the system is less than the memory capacity of any node.
+Below, we show that the better of the above two solutions has a benefit of at least 1/4 of the optimal benefit.